One of the three main theatrical systems in the world

 Jiaozan, a senior official of the Song Dynasty was exiled to Shamen Island because he killed a treacherous court official.
 The commander in chief Yang Yanzhao sent Ren Tanghui to protect Jiaozan secretly.
 During the night, Ren stayed at the same crossroad as Jiao.
 In that inn, a fierce fight took place between Ren Yanzhao and the innkeeper Liu Lihua who thought Ren Yanzhao wanted to murder Jiaozan.
 The fight waged for hours until Liu Lihua's wife came in with a lit candle.
 The two men recognized each other, and this cleared up their misunderstanding.

 A young girl named Sun Yujiao enjoyed doing embroidery work in front of her family home's gate.
 One day a young intellectual named Fu Ming passed by and instantly fell in love with her.
 Fu Ming dropped a jade bracelet on the ground on purpose to express his love.
 Sun Yujiao picked it up, which signified her acceptance of his love.
 Before Fu Ming dropped off the bracelet, she did not like him, but when he gave this display of his love for her, she changed her mind.
 This is a very traditional style of Chinese love story.

 5) The Drunken Concubine

 One day, Emperor Xuanzong of the Tang Dynasty invited his favorite concubine Yang to admire flowers in a pavilion.
 Yang waited for the emperor but he never showed up.
-Instead, he went to another of his concubine's residence.
+Instead, he went to another of his concubine's residences.
 Angered at being jilted, Yang felt depressed and got drunk.
 She sang to express her sadness and went back to her own palace filled with resentment.